 print "{a} times {b} equals {a*b}"expression

-- The last line in the example above uses an interpolated strings.
+The last example above uses interpolated strings.
 Arguments placed within curly braces are evaluated before printing, and these may be separated by literal text and punctuation as needed.
 This is one recommended way to print more than one value on a line.
 The other way is to use print procedures.

 condition is either a Boolean variable or an expression that evaluates to a Boolean value.